 Recreational User Responsibilities for Accessing Agricultural Crown land

 For information on access conditions and who to contact:

 You can call 310-LAND(5263) Monday to Friday, 8:15am - 4:30pm to talk to Environment and Parks staff about land-related inquiries on Alberta’s crown land.

 In total, Alberta has 100 million acres of Crown land that provides unique opportunities for hunting.
-Not all Crown land in managed in the same way.
+Crown land refers to provincial parks, protected areas and public land, Not all Crown land is managed in the same way.

 Public land use zones